Distributions.jl: Definition and Modeling of Probability Distributions in the JuliaStats Ecosystem: Sampling interface

 A type implementation can only be a subtype of an abstract type as \code{Sampleable}.
 With the structure defined, we can implement the required method for a \code{Sampleable}, namely \code{rand} which is defined in \code{Base} Julia.

 \code{rng} is a random number generator (RNG) object, passing it as an argument makes the \code{rand} implementation predictable.
-If reproducibility is not important to the use case, \code{rand} can be called as \code{rand(mc)}, using the global random number generator \code{Random.GLOBAL_RNG}. \end{example}
+If reproducibility is not important to the use case, \code{rand} can be called as \code{rand(mc)} as implemented in the second method, using the global random number generator \code{Random.GLOBAL_RNG}. \end{example}

 Note that the Markov chain implementation could have been defined in an immutable way.
 This implementations however highlights one possible definition of a \code{Sampleable} different from a probability distribution.
 This flexibility of implementation comes with a homogeneous interface, any item from which random samples can be generated is called in the same fashion.
 From the user perspective, where a sampler is defined has no impact on its use thanks to \proglang{Julia} multiple dispatch mechanism: the correct method (function implementation) is called depending on the input type.